 At the end of the day, if your pain is severe, persistent, and obstructive to you enjoying the physical activities you love, it’s time to schedule a visit with the doctor.
 Only an orthopedic sports medicine specialist can truly provide the accurate diagnosis you need to determine whether or not you’ve sustained a rotator cuff injury and begin treatment.
 If all of the previously discussed symptoms sound familiar to you, don’t wait to schedule your appointment -- damage to the tissues of the rotator cuff will only worsen the longer it’s left untreated!

 Dr. Michael Rytel is committed to providing non-invasive, patient-focused treatment designed to restore you to full functionality and get you back in the pool or on the field as quickly as possible.
-If a rotator cuff injury has you sidelined, don’t wait for the relief you deserve: schedule an appointment online using our simple form today.
+If a rotator cuff injury has you sidelined, don’t wait for the relief you deserve: using our simple form today.